Fabber12/water-graphene_oxide/README.md

 ## Phonon Density of States (PDOS)

-This section explains how to obtain and compare the phonon density of states of water and graphene through a velocity-autocorrelation (VACF) analysis based on a LAMMPS simulation followed by a Python spectral post-processing.
+This section explains how to obtain and compare the phonon density of states of water and graphene through a velocity-autocorrelation (VACF) analysis based on a LAMMPS simulation followed by a Python post-processing.

 ### Overview

-A microcanonical production run records atomic velocities every femtosecond; the resulting VACF files for water and graphene are Fourier-transformed to yield their single-sided amplitude spectra, which are then averaged over 100 blocks and used to compute the spectral overlap factor.
+A microcanonical production run records atomic velocities every femtosecond; the resulting VACF files for water and graphene are averaged over 400 blocks and the result is then processed using a Discrete Cosine Transform (DCT) to yield its amplitude spectra.

 ### Directory Structure